• Post last modified:September 17, 2023

-In this Community Conversation, a diverse panel of professionals will discuss the housing affordability crisis throughout the state, including in rural communities like Hebron, Marlborough, Andover and Columbia.
-They will share ho w it benefits communities like these to ensure that people who work there, seniors, empty nesters, and young professionals can afford to live there.
-They will also highlight funding opportunities and exciting efforts to create this type of mixed-income housing, which are beautiful, accessible, environmentally sound, fit seamlessly in rural environments, and offer the residents a high quality of life in a high opportunity town.
+Over 90 people attended a forum on Housing in Hebron on Tuesday, October 24the.
+Titled Housing for All: Builds Strong Vibrant Communities, the event featured a diverse panel of professionals who discussed the housing affordability crisis throughout the state, including in rural communities like Hebron, Marlborough, Andover and Columbia.
+They shared how creating an array of housing choices benefits communities like these… to ensure that people who work there, seniors, empty nesters, and young professionals can afford to live there.
+They will highlighted funding opportunities and exciting efforts to create this type of mixed-income housing, which are beautiful, accessible, environmentally sound, fit seamlessly in rural environments, and offer the residents a high quality of life in a high opportunity town.
+Key takeaways from their remarks were:

 Brandon L. McGee, Jr., Deputy Commissioner, Connecticut Department of Housing

-Pamela Krist Atwood, Counselor & Owner of Atwood Dementia Group
+Pamela Krist Atwood, Counselor & Owner of Atwood Dementia Group, and Hebron resident

 Carline Charmelus, Collective Impact & Equity Director, Partnership for Strong Communities